-14. ZTE is also inducing infringement of the '121 Patent under 35 U.S.C. § 271(b), since at least the date of service of this Complaint, by actively aiding and abetting others (including its direct and indirect customers) whose sale, offer for sale, importation, and use of the Accused Instrumentalities constitutes direct infringement.
-ZTE has engaged in these actions with either the specific intent to cause infringement or with willful blindness to the infringement that it is causing.
-For example, ZTE's actions that actively induce its customers to directly infringe at least claim 25 of the '121 Patent include selling the Accused Instrumentalities, providing user manuals regarding use of the Accused Instrumentalities, and providing technical support regarding the use of the Accused Instrumentalities, where the use of the Accused Instrumentalities during normal operation by ZTE's customers infringes at least claim 25 of the '121 Patent.
-The use of the Accused Instrumentalities identified above during normal operation directly infringes claim 25 of the '121 Patent in at least the following manner:

-(a) The Accused Instrumentalities comprise a plurality of processing nodes because they contain multicore processors.
-The cores are connected in a point-to-point architecture and each core has an associated L1 cache memory;

-(b) One of the processor cores requests access to a memory line by transmitting a probe to the Snoop Control Unit (the probe filtering unit);

-(c) The Snoop Control Unit evaluates the probe using a copy of the L1 data cache tag RAMs which is representative of the states associated with selected L1 caches to determine whether a valid copy of the memory line is in any of the L1 caches;

-(d) The Snoop Control Unit transmits the probe only to selected ones of the cores identified in the evaluating step;
+- 14. Defendants are also inducing infringement of the '121 Patent under 35 U.S.C. § 271(b), since at least the date of service of this Complaint, by actively aiding and abetting others (including their direct and indirect customers) whose sale, offer for sale, importation, and use of the Accused Instrumentalities constitutes direct infringement.
+Defendants have engaged in these actions with either the specific intent to cause infringement or with willful blindness to the infringement that they are causing.
+For example, Defendants' actions that actively induce their customers to directly infringe at least claim 25 of the '121 Patent include selling the Accused Instrumentalities, providing user manuals regarding use of the Accused Instrumentalities, where the use of the Accused Instrumentalities during normal operation by Defendants' customers infringe at least claim 25 of the '121 Patent.
+The use of the Accused Instrumentalities identified above during normal operation directly infringes claim 25 of the '121 Patent in at least the following manner: - (a) The Accused Instrumentalities comprise a plurality of processing nodes because they contain multicore processors.
+The cores are connected in a point-to-point architecture and each core has an associated L1 cache memory; - (b) One of the processor cores requests access to a memory line by transmitting a probe to the Snoop Control Unit (the probe filtering unit); - (c) The Snoop Control Unit evaluates the probe using a copy of the L1 data cache tag RAMs which is representative of the states associated with selected L1 caches to determine whether a valid copy of the memory line is in any of the L1 caches; - (d) The Snoop Control Unit transmits the probe only to selected ones of the cores identified in the evaluating step;

-(e) The Snoop Control Unit accumulates responses from the selected cores; and

-(f) The Snoop Control Unit responds to the original request from the first core.

-15. ZTE is also committing contributory infringement of the '121 Patent under 35 U.S.C. § 271(c) since at least the date of service of this Complaint by importing and selling the Accused Instrumentalities to others, including but not limited to its customers, knowing and/or being willfully blind to the fact that these products constitute a material part of the invention, were especially made or especially adapted for use in an infringement of the '121 Patent, and have no substantial non-infringing uses.
+- (e) The Snoop Control Unit accumulates responses from the selected cores; and - (f) The Snoop Control Unit responds to the original request from the first core. - under 35 U.S.C. § 271(c) since at least the date of service of this Complaint by importing and selling the Accused Instrumentalities to others, including but not limited to their customers, knowing and/or being willfully blind to the fact that these products constitute a material part of the invention, were especially made or especially adapted for use in an infringement of the '121 Patent, and have no substantial non-infringing uses.
 For example, the Accused Instrumentalities constitute a material part of the claimed invention at least because they contain all of the components that perform the method of reducing probe traffic in a computer system as claimed in claim 25 of the '121 Patent.
 The Accused Instrumentalities were made or especially adapted for use in an infringement of the '121 Patent and have no substantial non-infringing uses at least because they contain components whose only purpose is to reduce probe traffic in a computer system as claimed in claim 25 of the '121 Patent.
-The use of the Accused Instrumentalities identified above by ZTE's customers during normal operation directly infringes claim 25 of the '121 Patent in at least the following manner:

-(a) The Accused Instrumentalities comprise a plurality of processing nodes because they contain multicore processors.
-The cores are connected in a point-to-point architecture and each core has an associated L1 cache memory;

-(b) One of the processor cores requests access to a memory line by transmitting a probe to the Snoop Control Unit (the probe filtering unit);
+The use of the Accused Instrumentalities identified above by Defendants' customers during normal operation directly infringes claim 25 of the '121 Patent in at least the following manner: - (a) The Accused Instrumentalities comprise a plurality of processing nodes because they contain multicore processors.
+The cores are connected in a point-to-point architecture and each core has an associated L1 cache memory; - (b) One of the processor cores requests access to a memory line by transmitting a probe to the Snoop a.
+Control Unit (the probe filtering unit);